VA loans: Benefits, eligibility requirements, and more

 Underwriters from your lender assess your finances and make sure you qualify for a VA loan.
 The VA will also require an appraisal before they approve the loan.
 VA appraisals are more involved than appraisals for homes financed with a conventional loan.

-During a VA appraisal, the appraiser will check that the home meets the VA’s MPRs and is sanitary, structurally sound and move-in ready with minimal repairs needed.
+During a VA appraisal, the appraiser will check that the home meets the VA’s MPRs and is sanitary, structurally sound, and move-in ready with minimal repairs needed.
+This protects you, as well as the lender.

 5. Close on your new home

-Once the VA appraiser says your new home is safe and sound, it’s time for you to sign on your new home, get your loan and grab the keys to your new property.
+Once the VA appraiser says your new home is safe and sound, it’s time for closing day.
+You’ll sign a lot of documents, pay any fees yet unpaid, get your loan funded, and receive the keys to your new property.

 VA loan benefits